nachiketashunya/Meesho-Data-Challenge-2024/README.md

 ## Results

-Please refere table below for the leaderboard results.
+Please refer to the table below for the leaderboard results.

 ## Model Performance Comparison